 We define a big step operational semantics for filters.
-The definition is given by the inference rules in Figure 1 for judgements of the form $\delta; \gamma \vdash{eval} f(a) \leadsto r$ and describes how the evaluation of the application of filter f to an argument a in an environment γ yields an object r where r is either a value or Ω .
-The latter is a special value which represents a runtime error: it is raised by the rule (error) either because a filter did not match the form of its argument (eg, the argument of a filter product was not a pair)
+The definition is given by the inference rules in Figure 1 for judgments of the form $\delta; \gamma \vdash{eval} f(a) \rightsquigarrow r$ and describes how the evaluation of the application of filter f to an argument a in an environment γ yields an object r where r is either a value or Ω .
+The latter is a special value which represents a runtime error: it is raised by the rule (error) either because a filter did not match the form of its argument (eg, the argument of a filter product was not a pair) or because some pattern matching failed (ie, the side condition of (patt) did not hold).
+Notice that the argument a of a filter is always a value v unless the filter is the unfolding of a recursive